Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Distributed System Design and Implementation

-\textbf{\textit{Termination and Output.}} If NLCC is not required, the search terminates when no vertex is eliminated (or none of its provisional matches is removed) in an LCC iteration.
-Otherwise, the search terminates when all constraints in $\cK_0$ have been verified and no vertex is eliminated (or none of its provitional matches is removed) in the following LCC phase.
-The output is: \textit{(i)} the set of vertices and edges that survived the iterative elimination process and, \textit{(ii)} for each vertex in this set, the mapping in the template where a match has been identified.
+If NLCC is not required, the search terminates when no vertex is eliminated (or none of its provisional matches is removed) in an LCC iteration.
+Otherwise, the search terminates when all constraints in $\cK_0$ have been verified.
+The output of constraint checking is: \textit{(i)} the set of vertices and edges that survived the iterative elimination process and, \textit{(ii)} for each vertex in this set, the mapping in the template where a match has been identified.

-\textbf{\textit{Match Enumeration Queries.}} A distributed match enumeration or counting routine can operate on the pruned, solution graph: Alg.~\ref{alg:pc_1} can be slightly modified to obtain the enumeration of the matches in the background graph: the constraint used is the full template, work aggregation is turned off, and each possible match is verified.
-For each of the vertices that remain in the solution set, the pruning procedure collects their exact match(s) to the search template.
+A distributed match enumeration or counting routine can operate on the pruned solution subgraph: Alg.~\ref{alg:pc_1} can be slightly modified to obtain the enumeration of the matches in the background graph; here, the constraint used is a walk on the full template, work aggregation is turned off, and each possible match is verified.
+For each of the vertices that remains in the solution set, the pruning procedure collects their exact match(es) to the search template.
 We use this information to accelerate match enumeration.